tizenorg/toolchains.python/Doc/library/imaplib.rst

 .. method:: IMAP4.shutdown()

    Close connection established in ``open``.
-This method is implicitly called by :meth:`IMAP4.logout`.
 You may override this method.

 .. method:: IMAP4.socket()